 [339] The Board finds that the Town's primary objective for developing the Project is to mitigate the effects of future flood events.
 The Project design is focused on reducing the risk of loss of life and protecting residences, businesses, and infrastructure when flood events occur.
 The Board finds that the mitigation of potential economic losses is a key consideration that favours approval of the Project.
 The Board also recognizes that construction activity of any kind creates economic spin-off effects.
 The Board agrees that the estimated Project construction cost of \$38 million will produce direct, indirect and induced economic benefits to the RSA and Alberta.
 The Board notes that the majority of construction expenditures are associated with the provision of supplies, services, and employment in the RSA.
-However, since the Project objectives were not focused on economic development, and the Town did not quantify indirect or induced economic benefits associated with construction of the Project.
+However, since the Project objectives were not focused on economic development, and the Town did not quantify indirect or induced economic impacts, the Board has given relatively less weight to potential economic benefits associated with construction of the Project.